Skip to content

 Why Atlanta

 Atlanta’s wellness scene has grown quickly alongside the city, and recovery culture, sauna and cold plunge included, has become a real part of it.
 In a warm, busy metro, a cold plunge is both a relief and a reset, and hot sauna sessions have found a following too.

 The result is a spread of options, from dedicated contrast studios and recovery-focused spots to newer social wellness clubs.
-As with any fast-growing scene, some places deliver and some ride the trend, so it helps to know what to look for.

-This guide covers the formats and how to plan a first visit.
+As with any fast-growing scene, some places deliver and some ride the trend.
+This guide covers the formats, named venues from our directory, and how to plan a first visit.
 We don’t take placement fees, so nothing here is paid for.

 Dedicated contrast studios.
 Sauna and cold plunge as the main event, built for the hot-cold-rest cycle, usually with the best-controlled temperatures.